sailthru/stolos/scheduler/README.md

 manage dependencies in our system defines how we characterize the work that exists in our system.

-Sailthru's Data Science team has a complex data pipeline and set of requirements.
+This project arose from the not uncommon needs of Sailthru's Data Science team.
+The team has a complex data pipeline and set of requirements.
 We have to build models, algorithms and data pipelines for many clients, and this leads to a wide variety of work we have to perform within our system.
 Some work is very specific.
 For instance,